Code-Institute-Submissions/django-ecommerce-1/README.md

 e) **Profile - Change email:** A user can have multiple emails if they wish, this functionality is leveraged from django-allauth.
 The user can log in with all email addresses under their account.
 I decided to include this functionality to enable users to have one householder account if they wish.

 f) **Profile - Change password:** For security, a user must provide their current password alongside a new password before it will be accepted and updated.

-g) **Reset password:** TBC - Functionality provided by django-allauth with a custom template.

 #### Basket